 Lifetime commitment from Ay Chihuahua Rescue is included with all adoptions.
 We are on call and at your service for the lifetime of your new dog.
 Continuing education and community resource identification is provided at no charge to all adoptive families.

 1. For the safety of our dogs, we do not adopt to families with children under the age of six.

-2. We only adopt our dogs to homes in the State of Texas with rare exception.
+2. We only adopt our dogs to homes in the State of Texas with rare exceptions.

 3. There are times when more than one person wants the same dog.
 We take multiple applications on each dog and make every effort to match the right dog with the right family.
 There may be times when the dog that you are interested in may not be the right match for you and/or your family.
 If that is the case, please know that it is not necessarily a reflection on you or your ability to love and care for a dog.
 We base our placement decisions on the specific needs of each of our dogs.

 4. There is a nonnegotiable Adoption Fee of $240 for puppies (0 – 2 years), $195 for adults (2+ – 11 years) and $165 for seniors (11+ years).
 We are a non-profit organization and all of the fees that are collected go directly to the care of our dogs.
 We are entirely staffed by volunteers and there are no paid organization members.

 5. Completing an application does not ensure approval for adoption from our organization.
 Ay Chihuahua Rescue reserves the right to refuse adoption to anyone for any reason.